Tass0sm/bg3d-reporter/README.md

 3. The PowerPC Macintosh computers for which the Pangea Software games and the BG3D file format were developed were big endian, so conversion is needed in the code.
+4. Later versions of bg3d, or at least the example models packaged with the book, have a slightly different format to the models packaged with Otto Matic.

 ## TODOs ##

-1. Finish the tool for reporting all the information for every tag.
+1. DONE Finish the tool for reporting all the information for every tag.
+2. DONE Make tool conform to the multiple bg3d versions seen so far.
-2. Make a tool for converting the BG3D files to an open, more supported file format.
+3. Make a tool for converting the BG3D files to an open, more supported file format.
-3. Maybe add tools for exporting the textures and meshes seperately.
+4. Maybe add tools for exporting the textures and meshes seperately.